himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 ### Reasoning

 Okay.
-I understand this post might seem ridiculous to most people.
+I understand that this post might seem ridiculous to most people.

 > "But Ryan, if you have a great display with such a large resolution, why
 > would you want to **intentionally** scale it down smaller?!?!?!".